-Welcome to Kids' Corps Head Start and the Anchorage School District!
+Welcome to Kids' Corps, Inc. Head Start and the Anchorage School District!
 We are excited to have your child enrolled in our program.
 We look forward to working with you to make sure your child learns and grows in a safe, nurturing environment.

-Our Kids' Corps/ASD classrooms provide high quality Head Start services in a public school setting.
-The classroom teacher is hired by the Anchorage School District and all other regular staff are Kids' Corps employees.
+Our KCI/ASD classrooms provide high quality Head Start services in a public school setting.
+The classroom teacher is hired by the Anchorage School District and all other regular staff are Kids' Corps, Inc. employees.
 We recognize that you are your child's first and best teacher, so our doors are always open to you and your family.

 Head Start is not just for children; it's for parents and other important adults too!
-Parenting during the Covid 19 pandemic has been especially challenging for the past few years.
 We are here to support you as a parent or guardian and as an individual with your own goals for your development and education.
 By working together, we can make sure your child is successful in school and life.

-Thank you for enrolling your child in the Kids' Corps/Anchorage School District Head Start program.
+Thank you for enrolling your child in the Kids' Corps, Inc./Anchorage School District Head Start program.
 We hope that you and your child enjoy a year of learning and discovery with us.